adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

  according to their paths.
 * The separated content are copied over to the project's `ui.apps` and `ui.content` packages as applicable.
+* OSGi configuration folders will be renamed as per the input configuration in `osgiFoldersToRename`.
+   - All OSGi config folders under the same path and with same replacement name will be MERGED.
+   - If there exists OSGi config files with the same pid/filename in more than one config folders which are to be merged, they will not be overwritten.
+A warning regrading the same will be generated in the summary report and result log file.
+User would need to manually evaluate which config to persist.
 * Find and move the OSGi configurations from the `ui.apps` package to the `ui.configs` package (under the path `/apps/my-app/osgiconfig`).

  NOTE : Conflicts during the above move operation will be reported and conflicting content needs to be moved over manually.

 #### 3. Separate filter paths